querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

      <result name="response" numFound="0" start="0">...</result>
      <lst name="facet_counts">...</lst>
      <arr name="querqy_decorations">
-       <str>redirect, /service/faq</str>
+       <str>REDIRECT /service/faq</str>
         ...
      </arr>
    </response>

-Querqy does not inspect the right-hand side of the decorate instruction ('redirect, /service/faq') but returns the configured value 'as is'.
+Querqy does not inspect the right-hand side of the decorate instruction ('REDIRECT /service/faq') but returns the configured value 'as is'.
 You could even configure a JSON-formatted value in this place but you have to assure that the value does not contain any line break.